abishop0894/calculator-C-/README.md

 # calculator-C-

-description: A basic calculator I made in C# to solidify my understanding of the language
+description: A basic calculator I made in C# to solidify my fundamental understanding of the language
 license: Alexander Bishop